AnirudhPal/BajaTelemetry/README.md

 * On the laptor enter. `ssh pi@<IP>`
 * Say yes to whatever it asks and enter password.
 * Setup is done, now you dont need the monitor or keyboard.
-* Also if the Pi is rebooted, it should connect auto-magically and yo should be able to SSh once it connects to the hotspot.
+* Also if the Pi is rebooted, it should connect auto-magically and you should be able to SSh once it connects to the hotspot.
 Make sure that the laptop is also connected to the hotspot.